erezbosch/bickr/README.md

 [Details][phase-two]

 ### Phase 3: photostream and Landing Page (~3 days)
 First, I'll add an API route that displays all of the `current_user`'s uploaded photos.
 Then, I'll add a Backbone collection for photos that fetches from that route, to allow the user to view a photostream consisting of all of their uploaded photos.
 I will enable image resizing and have the photostream display thumbnail-sized images.
-I will allow the photos index route to optionally provide the `current_user`'s `followee_photos`, as well as `recommended` photos, ordered chronologically.
+I will alter the photos index route so it can optionally provide the `current_user`'s `followee_photos`, as well as `recommended` photos, ordered chronologically.
 This will be the page users see after logging in.

 [Details][phase-three]

 ### Phase 4: Albums (~1 day)
 I'll allow users to create albums and to add photos to their albums on upload or while editing the photos.
 I'll also make a Backbone `AlbumShow` view with a `photos` collection that is fetched from that route.
 I'll modify the UserShow Backbone view so that it also displays the user's albums.

 [Details][phase-four]

 ### Phase 5: Search (~2 days)
 I'll add `search` routes to both the photos and albums controllers.
-The search results should include photos with the search query as a tag, and albums including the query in their title.
+The search results should include both photos and albums which have tags/titles matching the search parameters.
 On the Backbone side, there will be a `SearchResults` composite view that has `AlbumsIndex` and `PhotosIndex` subviews which fetch from the `search` routes.

 [Details][phase-five]